 Price transparency and efficiency measures can reduce expenses for businesses and working families

 WAKEFIELD, RI – July 22, 2024 – As hospital overhead costs continue to rise, increasing prices are passed on to health plans, employers and other health care purchasers and consumers.
-A new issue from the Rhode Island Business Group on Health (RIBGH) examines the lack of efficiency driving many of these increases, emphasizing the need to identify and evaluate the value of hospital services to address overhead expenses.
+A new issue brief from the Rhode Island Business Group on Health (RIBGH) examines the lack of efficiency driving many of these increases, emphasizing the need to identify and evaluate the value of hospital services to address overhead expenses.

 The issue brief examined data from the federal Medicare Cost Report, identifying the important factors underlying rising hospital prices.
 During the 27-year period in the Report, total hospital expenses for facilities in Rhode Islande increased by $2.7 billion.
 The overhead expense category consumed 51% of this total expense increase, substantially more than the national percentage of 41% for the same period.